guypeled76/graphite2prometheus/README.md

 ## Console:

 _Main.java_ implements a console interface to the library.
 The user is prompted to enter expressions.
-If the expression is executed an if it can be evaluated the used gets a response as in the case of running the _debug()_ expression which prints out the processor state.
+If the expression is executed and it can be evaluated, the used gets a response as in the case of running the _debug()_ expression which prints out the processor state.

 ![Console](images/console.png "Console")